If your dog adoption application got rejected, I’m so sorry to hear that.

 I remained polite and positive to the volunteer.

 … And then my dog adoption application got approved!

 About a week later, I got a call from a different volunteer saying there was a misunderstanding and they didn’t really need my landlord’s permission as long as I was OK taking on that “risk.”

 Hell yeah I’m willing to take on the “risk”!

-Basically, some of the volunteers had obviously discussed the situation and decided to make an exception to their policies, which every rescue group should be willing to do!
+Basically, some of the volunteers discussed the situation and decided to make an exception to their policies, which every rescue group should be willing to do!

 Good things happen when rescues are willing to be a bit more reasonable.

 More people are able to adopt, which means more volunteers, more donations and more positive word of mouth.
 And of course more dogs find loving homes.

 What do you guys think about all this?